junkurihara/doh-auth-proxy/README.md

 - [`rust-token-server`](https://github.com/junkurihara/rust-token-server): An implementation of authentication server issueing `id_token` in the context of OIDC.

-## Distribution of queries to multiple target resolvers
+## Distribution of queries to multiple target resolvers and relays

 Referring to the recent paper from Princeton University, we added a function to distribute queries among multiple target resolver.
 This is in order to support "design for choice".

 > A. Hounsel, et al., "Designing for Tussle in Encrypted DNS", ACM HotNets'21

-Currently if you specify multiple resolvers by repeatedly use `--target_url` option, your query is dispatched towards one of specified resolvers chosen in a random fashion.
-We plan to kinds of 'round-robin' based distribution and other variants.
+Currently if you specify multiple target resolvers and `target_randomization = true` in `config.toml`, your query is dispatched towards one of targets chosen in a random fashion.
+Otherwise, the first one is always selected.

+From the same perspective of distribution of queries, our implementation enables the **relay randomization** in (Mutualized) Oblivious DNS over HTTPS simultaneously with the target randomization.
+This can be enabled by `odoh_relay_randomization = true` in `config.toml`.

+We plan to implement kinds of 'round-robin' based distribution and other variants.

 ## TODO